 ^ Restricted cover – this means you’re covered as a private patient in a public hospital.
 It also means that if you go to a private hospital as a private patient, you’ll only receive a small benefit towards your accommodation fee, and you won’t receive any benefits at all towards your theatre fees.
 As a result, you will have to pay substantial out-of-pocket costs.

-* Unrestricted cover – this means you’re covered for your theatre and accommodation fees as a private patient in a private hospital or a private day hospital facility.
+* Unrestricted cover – this means you’re covered for your theatre and accommodation fees as a private inpatient in a private hospital or a private day hospital facility.
 It also means you’re covered up to the Medicare Schedule of Fees (MBS) for clinical categories included as unrestricted on your policy.
-This level of cover allows you to choose the doctor who treats you, provided your doctor has an arrangement with the hospital you want to be treated at and the hospital you have chosen has available beds.
+This level of cover allows you to choose the available doctor who treats you, provided your doctor has an arrangement with the hospital you want to be treated at and the hospital you have chosen has available beds.